jihunhwang/jihunhwang.github.io/_posts/2024-01-22-UWSP_CTF_2023_writeup.md

 nc_ed.interactive()
 {% endhighlight %}

 <p>Apparently it does not.
-I spent all they thinking the address <code>0x00401ec1</code> is wrong, but both Ghidra and GDB gave me the same address.
+I spent all they thinking the address <code>0x00401ec1</code> was wrong, but both Ghidra and GDB gave me the same address.
 While being very confused, I remembered the <a href="https://en.wikipedia.org/wiki/Return-oriented_programming">return-oriented programming</a> (ROP) that I taught in CS 426 that I TAed. </p>

-<p>I turned on ROPGadget and have it generate <code>execve</code> (ROP chain), set it as <code>shellcode</code>, and put it into where the return address is at:</p>
+<p>I turned on ROPGadget and had it generate <code>execve</code> (ROP chain), set it as <code>shellcode</code>, and put it into where the return address is at:</p>

 {% highlight python %}
 new_payload = b'0:'